 Gone are the days of 8-10 font size on a website – also gone are the days of paragraph after paragraph on the home page.
 Research shows audiences will decide within 10-20 seconds if they are going to stay on your site, click through to learn more, or leave just from what they see on your home page.
 Your site needs to effectively and concisely communicate your needs, wants, and mission.

-Images have replaced text.
-Period.
+Images have replaced text Period.
 In order to make an impact you need to have strong visual – or a strong impact video (less than 30 seconds) on your homepage.
 Images speak louder than words, especially on your homepage.
-Infographics is a great tool to use on your site if you have strong statistics to elevate your cause.
+Infographics are a great tool to use on your site if you have strong statistics to elevate your cause.

 Integrated Social Media

-A visitor shouldn’t have to ‘look’ for your social media links when they arrive on your page.
-We spoken with many beta testers who jump to the website specifically for the twitter handle or facebook page, never stopping to actually look at the website.
-Embed your videos from your Nonprofit YouTube Channel, have your buttons visible and ready (and working!)
+A visitor shouldn’t have to “look” for your social media links when they arrive on your page.
+We have spoken with many beta testers who jump to the website specifically for the Twitter handle or Facebook page, never stopping to actually look at the website.
+Embed your videos from your Nonprofit YouTube Channel, have your buttons visible and ready (and working!).
 The website is your landing spot and the propellant to your social media sites.
-Amy Ward, in npENGAGE’s latest publication gave a great analogy: The kitchen, aka, your website, is where everything occurs in the planning of the party.
+Amy Ward, in npENGAGE, gave a great analogy: the kitchen, aka, your website, is where everything occurs in the planning of the party.
 As the host, your role is to circulate with your guests and provide the fun.
-Social Media allows you to mingle but there’s content of conversation, listening to guests, serving the right food and drinks etc… thoughtful engagement matters in reaching your community, too.
+Social media allows you to mingle but there’s content of conversation, listening to guests, serving the right food and drinks etc…. thoughtful engagement matters in reaching your community, too.
 Even if you only have a facebook page, make it visible and readily available for your community:

 These are great reminders for all of us as we take a good look at our websites.
-Are you retooling your website?
+Have you retooled your website?
 Let us know, we’d love to take a look!